Dragonfly232/MyGame/README.md

 # Features

  -Header:
-I have chosen a modern, but retro flavoured design, with a colourful, but still pleasant colourtheme and a straightforward, minimal UI.
-The big headline "Play Pong" acts as a logo and tells the user what the site is about right away.
+I have chosen a modern, but retro flavoured design, with a colourful, but still pleasant theme and a straightforward, minimal UI.
+The big headline "Play Pong" acts as a logo and tells the user what the site is about, right away.

  -Gameplay:

 Two paddles moving up and down along the edges of the gamebox, attempting to hit the small bouncing ball.
-They imitate the rackets.
-One racket is controlled by the player and the other is controlled by the computer.
-Player uses arrowkeys up and down to move up and down.
+Player 1 is controlled by keys "w" and "s" and Player 2 is controlled by keys "i" and "k".
-The goal is to get more points than the computer, before the game is over.
+The goal is to get more points than the other, before the game is over.
 First player to hit a score of 10 wins.